mars-hss/mars-hss.github.io/_posts/2025-01-01-course-projects.md

   - Project
 ---

 This is a plan of updating for projects from courses.
-These are categorized by similar with current updates.
+These are categorized by similar topics with current updates.

 | Name | Topic | Description | Expected update time | Status |
 |---|---|---|---|---|